nikitavoloboev/data/programming-languages/javascript/javascript.md

 - [Benefits of prototypal inheritance over classical?](https://stackoverflow.com/questions/2800964/benefits-of-prototypal-inheritance-over-classical/16872315#16872315)
 - [Pax](https://github.com/nathan/pax) - Fastest JavaScript bundler in the galaxy.
 - [Philip Roberts: What the heck is the event loop anyway?](https://www.youtube.com/watch?v=8aGhZQkoFbQ)
+- [BundlePhobia](https://bundlephobia.com/) - Find the cost of adding a npm package to your bundle.